 Bill collectors have no right to harass and threaten you.
 Professionalism is often put aside in favor of blatant fear tactics.
 They want their money and are not concerned as to how they get it.
-At the Reed Law Firm, P.A., your attorney will stand by your side as your advocate throughout the bankruptcy process.
+At Reed Law Firm, P.A., your attorney will stand by your side as your advocate throughout the bankruptcy process.
 That includes stopping creditor harassment.

 Financial Stress Made Worse Through Creditor Harassment

 Collection agencies and their representatives employ strategies that result in nasty and contentious encounters over the phone.
 They will not stop until they have exhausted all of their resources and collect the money they are owed.
 You are likely experiencing a high level of stress with your financial problems.
 The last thing you need is constant reminders and criticism.